rmm17/SimpleShooter/README.md

 The game is won if you destroy all the enemy shooter characters, without your healthbar reaching zero.
 If your healthbar reaches zero, the game is lost.
 After each win/lose condition, the game restarts after 5 seconds.

-Video with gameplay on Youtube: https://youtu.be/QjpDY1_nz1g
+Video with initial gameplay on Youtube: https://youtu.be/QjpDY1_nz1g New video with weapon switching and reloading: https://youtu.be/O1gc4oLai2U